monikma/monikma.github.io/README.md

 # About

-This is my learning blog project, where I am putting summaries of books I read and courses I attended on the topic of Software Development.
+This is my learning blog project, where I am uploading summaries of great books which I read and the courses I attended on the topic of Software Development.

 # Project implementation